 The Skull has always been symbolic of the inevitable death.
 But it is also a symbol of rebirth and that we have to embrace our life and fill it with love and compassion.
 The skull also symbolizes new beginnings and rebirth.

-The Tassel represents enlightenment.
+The Tassel represents enlightenment and the energy created from your meditation.
+It is a symbol of the thousand petals of Sahasrara (The Crown Chakra) and signifies spiritual illumination.
 As the strands combine together in to one, it represents our connection to the Divine and to each other.
 It also symbolizes our prana and consciousness.

 The Unicorn is a mythological symbol and it stands for everything that is magical in life.
 It symbolizes opening up to everything that is possible and available to you at all times.
 It gives you the eyes too see all your possibilities and the wisdom to take advance of them.